ScaDS/napari-tutorial-2023/_sources/03_supervised_machine_learning/interactive_pixel_classification/readme.md

 (machine_learning:pixel_classification)=
-# Interactive pixel classification and object segmentation in Napari
+# Interactive pixel classification and object segmentation

 In this exercise we will train a [Random Forest Classifier](https://en.wikipedia.org/wiki/Random_forest) for pixel classification and convert the result in an instance segmentation.
 We will use the napari plugin [napari-accelerated-pixel-and-object-classification](https://www.napari-hub.org/plugins/napari-accelerated-pixel-and-object-classification).